Tax Tax Advice

 If your small business owns or rents an office, co-working space, studio, workshop or factory, then your commute to and from this ‘normal place of work’ is not tax deductible.

 However, any business travel outside your normal commute, such as journeys to client meetings, travel to conferences or professional development workshops, or trips to meet with suppliers or interview new hires, are usually tax-deductible.
-As such, small business owners can deduct the following travel expenses before calculating their Corporation Tax bill, provided the expenses were entirely business-related:
+As such, businesses can usually claim the following travel expenses as allowable deductions (or for companies, as expenses that reduce Corporation Tax profits) provided the expenses were entirely business-related:

-- Incidental Overnight Expenses (IOEs): for overnight stays in the UK £5 can be deducted for Incidental Overnight Expenses, such as laundry and dry cleaning, newspapers, phone calls and wifi charges.
+• Incidental Overnight Expenses (IOEs): for overnight stays in the UK up to £5 per night (UK) or £10 per night (overseas) can be reimbursed tax-free for Incidental Overnight Expenses, without the need for receipts, such as laundry and dry cleaning, newspapers, phone calls and wifi charges.
 The IOE allowance increases to £10 a night if the taxpayer is overseas.

 What's it worth?
 For a typical SME in London these tax deductions could represent a tax saving of around £480 per year (based on two offsite client meetings in London per week with subsistence expenses, plus one overnight short-haul business trip each year with subsistence expenses and Incidental Overnight Expenses).